Chapter 6: Zannor

 Sin took a daring chance and stepped up on the table.
-He walked over to the center and stood between the two fighting siblings.
-"Relax, both of you.
-I feel like I'm getting old listening to you two bicker."
+He walked over to the center and stood between the two fighting relatives.
+"Relax, both of you."

-"Don't tell me what to do," Fay said bluntly.
+"Don't tell me what to do," Faye said bluntly.

 "Oh, right, sorry."
 Sin turned to the human.
 "Aaron, you shut up and don't let it get to you."

-Sin sat down on the table.
+Sin sat down on the counter.
 "Now I know I have to sit between you two.
-I know there's a long rooted problem between you both from the past with your mother and all, but let's try and see past that for the moment, alright?
+I realize there's a deep-rooted problem between you both from the past with your parents and all, but let's try and see past that for the moment, alright?
 Let's act like civilized people and talk of the present issues before us now.
 Can we do that?"